Emily9023/ECE324_Restaurant_Review_Predictor/README.md

 # Web Scraping
 1. Pip install selenium and webdriver_manager
-2. Update the start_url to the desired city and run yelp_scraper.py
+2. Run yelp_scraper.py

+The raw data from web scraping is compiled in totalRawData.json